kolibri/ansible-lost-chapters/chapters/role_guideline.md

 I saw tags used for contidional execution (run this, when target is an cloud instance).
 The right usage would be a `when` condition based on facts.

 Avoid tags as hard as you can.
-There should be no need to have them.
+There should be, in general, no need to have them.

-## Roles are project and environment agnostic.
+## Roles are project and environment agnostic

 A role does not know, where it is executed.
 It does not know anything about your project.
 Design your roles in a way, that it does not use the environment or project name.